rohan-va/Finance-and-News/README.md

 # Financial Webscraping and Model Predicting
-This repo is dedicated for a python webscraper realted to the Mantis AI Finance Vertical.
-This will consists files related to a scraper that will scrape data online from certain urls (Google Finance, Yahoo Finance, etc.) including stocks, trends, close/start value, prices, fluctuations, etc.
+This repository is dedicated for a python webscraper.
+This will consist files related to a scraper that will scrape data online from certain urls (Google Finance, Yahoo Finance, etc.) including stocks, close/open values, volume, etc. and predict them using a RandomForestClassifier model, displaying the predictions in a plot-based image.